-If you’re thinking of ways to celebrate the accomplishments of your son or daughter, consider these graduation book ideas as congratulatory send offs to college or to the real world.
-Most, importantly, don’t forget to take the time to add a few lines of love of your own.
+If you’re thinking of ways to celebrate the accomplishments of your graduate, consider these books as a congratulatory send off to college or the real world.
+Most importantly, don’t forget to take the time to add a few lines of love of your own.

 Graduation Book Ideas (With A Bonus Book List for Parents, Too)

 Harlan Cohen is the dean of advice for college-bound kids.
 His New York Times Bestselling book is now in a 7th edition and there is no wonder why.
 Cohen brings a wealth of experience in navigating college based on his 400+ college visits and interviews with more than 1000 students.
 This book covers much of what college students might expect with tips spanning day one of freshman year to graduation.
 And, yes, there is a Tip #16 The Naked Roommate.
 More on this in the book, pages 91-94.

 Hand your college grad a copy of this newly newly-released book as they move into (what can be) the slightly scary post-college wold.
 Here are 38 stunning essays written by top millennial writers who reveal the challenges met and disasters overcome during their own “first year of life.”
 Excellent and insightful!

 Despite our best efforts during 18 years of parenting, we feel there’s so much more we want to tell our sons and daughters before we leave them on the steps of their freshmen dorms.
 Deborah Copaken, New York Times best-selling author, wartime photojournalist, Emmy award winner and mom, with her collaborator, artist Randy Polumbo, have created a stunning volume that gives voice to so much of what parents want to say.